 Dr. Kevin Leman and Mrs. Jean Daly offer parents of middle schoolers advice and encouragement in a discussion based on Dr. Leman's new book, Planet Middle School: Helping Your Child Through the Peer Pressure, Awkward Moments & Emotional Drama.
 (Part 2 of 2)

-John Fuller: Well thoughts about a challenging season for kids and parents from our guest on the last "Focus on the Family" radio program.
-That's Dr. Kevin Leman, and he's back again to share more about what he calls Planet Middle School.
-I'm John Fuller, and your host is Focus president and author, Jim Daly.
+John Fuller: Some insights about a challenging season for both children and parents from our guest on the last "Focus on the Family" Best of 2015 radio program.
+Dr. Kevin Leman and he's back again today to share more about what he calls Planet Middle School.
+I'm John Fuller and your host is Focus president, author and dad to a middle schooler, Jim Daly.

 Jim Daly: You know, John, Dr. Leman's insights into the life of a middle schooler are spot on.
-I mean they're hard things to hear as a parent, because sometimes we're not doing it in the way that we should, and we stay in that rut.
+I mean they're hard things to hear as a parent, because sometimes we're not doing it in the way we should, and we stay in that rut.
 And it's great to hear perspective that's brutally honest, which we did last time from Dr. Leman.
-So I you missed that, I'd go get the download or get the app on your smart phone and listen to it, because there was so much rich content there was so much rich content there for the parent of a middle schooler to think about.
-And we're going to continue that discussion today, touching on the subjects of peer pressure and bullying, and just those awkward moments for your middle schooler and what you can do as a mom and a dad to help that child transition well.
+So if you missed that, I'd go get the download or get the app on your Smart Phone and listen to it, because there was so much rich content there was so much rich content there for the parent of a middle schooler to think about.
+And we're gonna continue that discussion today, touching on the subjects of peer pressure and bullying, and just those awkward moments for your middle schooler and what you can do as a mom and a dad to help that child transition well.

 Jim: So Kevin, welcome back to Focus.

 Kevin: Hey, thank you.